Qeydu

-Qeydu (قيدو, also Romanized as Qeydū; also known as Ghidoo, Kaidu, Kāydū, Key Dū, and Qedu) is a village in Galehzan Rural District, in the Central District of Khomeyn County, Markazi Province, Iran.
-At the 2006 census, its population was 301, in 100 families.
+Qeydu (قيدو) (Note: Also romanized as Qeydū; also known as Ghidoo, Kaidu, Kāydū, Key Dū, and Qedu) is a village in Galehzan Rural District of the Central District in Khomeyn County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 301 in 100 households.
+The following census in 2011 counted 197 people in 76 households.
+The 2016 census measured the population of the village as 166 people in 75 households.